codylindley/k-ui-react-jquery-wrappers/packages/grid/README.md

 ***On Mac:***

-Create a file called `.netrc` in your home directory (`~/.netrc`).
+Create a file called `.netrc` in your home directory `~/.netrc` (i.e `/User/USERNAME/.netrc`).
 Make sure you modify the file permissions to make it readable only to you.

-Add your credentials to the `~/.netrc` file using the format from the example below.
+Add your credentials to the `~/.netrc` (i.e `/User/USERNAME/.netrc`) file using the format from the example below.

 EXAMPLE: